luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

     ],
   ) <fig:views_pplcentr>

+  //people-centrism results
+  The coefficients for people-centrism paint a somewhat similar picture albeit they are generally much smaller.
+  We find a consistent positive effect for the AfD, and show a slight increase for values for tau over .7 compared to lower the values between .5 and .7.
+  Coefficients for the CDU/CSU and Left are positive up until tau values of about .8, above the the coefficients are not significantly different from zero.
+  For Greens, FDP and SPD, we cannot assume that any coeffients are different from zero, with some exceptions in the top end for the FDP and the low end for the SPD.

+  - we see some indication for non-linearity in the relationships between engagement and popoulist dimensions, when predicting different levels of engagement.
+  -

+     // To analyze the relationship between populism and popularity we use Ordinary Least Squares (OLS) regressions and regress each populism dimensions separately on user engagement.
+    // As mentioned in @youtube-as-a-research-platform, we define user engagement as either like count or view count, assuming that both variables measure a slightly different level of engagement.
+    // #mnote[kurz begründen warum mixed regs keine gute option sind? ]
+    // #footnote[
+    //   The results here are shown for the number of views as the dependent variable, results for the number of likes on the same data are shown in @ap:reg_on_likes.
+    // ]

+     // Because the channels have vastly different amounts of contained populism per video, number of videos, views, and likes, we employ separate regressions per channel and compare the effect sizes.
+    // Each regression is thus run on videos from a single channel, and on either the logged number of likes or logged number of views.
+    // To ensure comparability of the effects, we additionally standardize (z-transform) the dependent variable as well as the populist dimension for each regression within each channel.
+    // Although it is important to bear this in mind during the interpretation of the results, we believe that we can achieve a better comparison between the effects.
+    // That way, we are able to investigate if videos that are more populist compared to other content of the same channel accumulates more popularity, again compared to videos of the same channel.
+    // In doing so, we explicitly express the belief that people watch and compare content from within the same channel when deciding about their engagement but not necessarily between channels.

+     // We control for the year of a video's release, the number of sentences in the video's transcript.
+    // #mnote[das in data-section]
+    // Additionally, we control for short vs. long videos and add an interaction effect between the core populist dimension and the is_short variable to allow for different effects in short vs. long videos.
+    // This is especially important since the populist dimension is measured as a _percentage of sentences that contain the populist dimension_ which might express something different in a video with very few sentences vs a video with many sentences.

+     // @fig:views_elite depicts the average marginal effects of the anti-elitism dimension on the number of likes for each channel.
+    // The range for the x-axis for each channel is bounded by the interval $[-2, 2]$ standard deviations, with impossible values (anti-elitism values that are lower that zero) removed.
+    // #mnote[einfach [0: 2 x SD]?]
+    // The x-axis is then back-transformed to its original values to show the actual percentage values of the populist dimension for each prediction.
+    // The red dashed lines indicates the expected trajectory of the effect if there were no relationship between anti-elitism and view count.
+    // The confidence intervals give an indication on how much data points are available for the respective values with large intervals indicating a few videos actually exhibiting this amount of anti-elitism.

-  @fig:views_pplcentr illustrates the relationship between people-centric content and view count.
+     // @fig:views_pplcentr illustrates the relationship between people-centric content and view count.
-  The analysis yields a less clear-cut picture than observed with anti-elitist content.
+    // The analysis yields a less clear-cut picture than observed with anti-elitist content.
-  While a consistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
+    // While a consistent trend is recognizable for long-form content on both AfD channels, and the Left's channel short-form videos on the AfD TV channel do not show the same relationship.
-  For all channels the x-axis' upper limit which indicates values for +2 standard deviations of the people-centric content, is quite low for all channels, and the large confidence intervals for long form content on CDU and CSU show how sparse and/or varying the data is for values above 5%.
+    // For all channels the x-axis' upper limit which indicates values for +2 standard deviations of the people-centric content, is quite low for all channels, and the large confidence intervals for long form content on CDU and CSU show how sparse and/or varying the data is for values above 5%.

-  Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a video's amount of contained populism and it's user engagement, we therefore find partial support on both dimensions.
+     // Regarding *H2a* stating that on channels of populist parties, we expect a positive relationship between a video's amount of contained populism and it's user engagement, we therefore find partial support on both dimensions.
-  We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels long videos.
+    // We can observe a clear positive relationship for the video's amount of populism and its view count for the AfD's channels long videos.
-  Additionally we see an increase in expected view count for the Left but only for long videos.
+    // Additionally we see an increase in expected view count for the Left but only for long videos.
-  While the amount of populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.
+    // While the amount of populist content in neither dimension seems to have an effect on user engagement for short videos in the Left's channel, the effect for all other types of videos from populists parties' channels is clearly positive.

-  The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides only limited support for *H2b*.
+     // The analysis of viewer engagement across non-populist party channels (CDU, CSU, FDP, Greens, SPD) provides only limited support for *H2b*.
-  No consistent or significant positive relationship is observed for some parties and video types, particularly for the channels of the FDP and the Greens.
+    // No consistent or significant positive relationship is observed for some parties and video types, particularly for the channels of the FDP and the Greens.
-  On the other hand, some effects---such as the influence of anti-elitism in the SPD and CDU channels---show a clear positive relationship.
+    // On the other hand, some effects---such as the influence of anti-elitism in the SPD and CDU channels---show a clear positive relationship.
-  However, the very limited range on the x-axis and the wide confidence intervals for higher values of anti-elitism and people-centrism suggest that these findings are based on only a few data points and/or reflect substantial variability, especially compared to the results for the populist parties' channels.
+    // However, the very limited range on the x-axis and the wide confidence intervals for higher values of anti-elitism and people-centrism suggest that these findings are based on only a few data points and/or reflect substantial variability, especially compared to the results for the populist parties' channels.
-  The large confidence intervals and the low prevalence of populist content in non-populist channels further underscore the limited role that populist rhetoric plays in driving engagement outside of explicitly populist party ecosystems.
+    // The large confidence intervals and the low prevalence of populist content in non-populist channels further underscore the limited role that populist rhetoric plays in driving engagement outside of explicitly populist party ecosystems.

     = Discussion <discussion>

     #mnote[start mit substantial claim?]
     This study shows the use of advanced speech recognition technology to analyze YouTube content.
     By combining OpenAI's whisper-large-v3-turbo with Silero voice activity detection, high-quality transcripts were used to analyze populist content on the official German parties' YouTube channels.
     It demonstrates that populist parties in Germany—most notably the AfD—are significantly more successful on YouTube than their non-populist counterparts.
     They not only attract larger audiences but also disseminate a substantially higher volume of populist content.
     This underscores the strategic advantage that populist actors hold on video-based platforms, where emotionally charged and confrontational messaging can gain visibility and engagement.

     Importantly, the two core dimensions of populism—anti-elitism and people-centrism—differ both in their prevalence and in their relationship to user engagement.
     Anti-elitist content is especially prominent on populist channels and is positively associated with viewer engagement, not only for populist parties but in some cases also for non-populist ones.
     This suggests that anti-elitism may tap into broader affective dynamics on social media, such as a preference for polarizing or dramatic content.
     Whether this effect reflects genuine user interest in anti-elite narratives or is amplified by platform features like algorithmic curation and clickbait-style presentation remains an open question.

     The limited effectiveness of people-centric content, particularly on the AfD TV channel and in short videos on the Left's channel, raises further questions about the content strategy and thematic focus of short-form video.
     Since these formats may differ considerably in tone and purpose from longer videos and between channels, a closer analysis of the content itself is needed to understand these patterns.
     It is also possible that limitations in the detection of people-centric language, as observed with the PopBERT model, have contributed to the observed discrepancies.
     Still, assuming no systematic bias, the results support the analytical value of examining anti-elitism and people-centrism separately.

     Taken together, these findings suggest that anti-elitist rhetoric plays a central role in driving engagement on YouTube, particularly within the context of right-wing populism.
     They also highlight the platform's potential to reinforce populist dynamics through its attention economy.
     Future research should expand on this by integrating multimodal analysis, user behavior data, and qualitative assessments of video content, in order to better understand the interplay between message, medium, and audience response.

 ])
 #pagebreak()